 Get Product by ID Using API Repository

 API repository is the other method you can choose.
-Execute the
+Execute the following code to get product objects:

 In this guide, we want to help you optimize the process.

 Since the Catalog Category Product indexer takes the longest to execute we'll take it as an example for this article.
-So, you can optimize Magento reindex execution time by changing with batch_size of the Catalog Category Product indexer.
+So, you can optimize execution time by changing with batch_size of the Catalog Category Product indexer.

 However, to get a better picture of how this works, let's define what is a batch size and why you need to modify it.